elastic/integrations/packages/prometheus/docs/README.md

 > ⚠️
 Depending on your scale this method may not be suitable.
-We recommend using the
-<<metricbeat-metricset-prometheus-remote_write,remote_write>> metricset for this,
-and make Prometheus push metrics to Metricbeat.
+We recommend using the remote_write dataset for this, and make Prometheus push metrics to Agent.

 This module can scrape all metrics stored in a Prometheus server, by using the [federation API](https://prometheus.io/docs/prometheus/latest/federation/).
 By pointing this